Seeking Professional Advice

 England and Wales

-- The National Archives – The National Archives is home to archives created and collected by UK central government departments and also monitors the archives and records sector.
-Since 2009 The National Archives has had a dedicated manager to advise companies on the care and development of their archives.
-The Advice Manager is aware of collections management throughout the UK in both public and private sector archives and is able to help companies interested in getting some professional advice on record-keeping practice, archives storage or disposal and access arrangements.
-Contact the Archives Sector Development team at The National Archives for more information:
+- The National Archives – The National Archives is home to archives created and collected by UK central government departments.
+In addition, it has leadership responsibilities for archives in England.
+Primarily through its Archive Sector Development department, it works with all archives, including business archives, to support partnerships and encourage a stable and innovative archives sector.
+Sector Development Managers within the Regional and Networks team of Archive Sector Development are able to help companies interested in getting some professional advice on record-keeping practice, archives storage or disposal and access arrangements.
+Contact Archives Sector Development at The National Archives for more information: firstname.lastname@example.org

 - The Business Archives Council is a professional association that represents the interests of owners, users and custodians of archives generated by businesses.
 The majority of its Executive and membership are company employees with responsibility for archives and records management.
 They host this website and are happy to respond to queries from companies uncertain about what to do with their archive collections.
 They can offer advice, training and networking opportunities.
 Contact Karen Sampson for more information.